This Park offers some of the most spectacular elephant viewing in the world. Addo’s over 600 elephants will delight visitors with their antics.

 The Burchell’s zebra, many with the pale rumps reminiscent of the extinct qwagga, occur in the Park.

 The rare flightless dung beetle is king of the road in Addo, with signs warning visitor that this recycling machine has right of way.
 The beetles are only seen when conditions are not too hot and not too cold and play an important role in recycling nutrients and helping the growth of thicket vegetation.

-The outlying areas of the park have very different animals on offer:
+The outlying areas of the Park have very different animals on offer:

-- Zuurberg mountain range is home to the Cape mountain zebra, mountain reedbuck, baboons, blue duiker, aardwolf and red rock rabbit.
+- The Zuurberg mountain range is home to the Cape mountain zebra, mountain reedbuck, baboons, blue duiker, aardwolf and red rock rabbit.

 - Hippos are found in the Sundays River which flows at the base of these mountains.
 Endemics such as the red fin minnow and yellowfish are found in the tributaries of the river.

+- Gemsbok, black wildebeest, springbok, buffalo and black rhino are found in the arid nama-karoo around the Darlington Dam area.
 The coastal forest is home to bushbuck, bushpig, brown hyena and the rare tree dassie.

 Have a question?
-Why not ask at the forums?
+Why not ask on the forums?